 I was raised in southern Idaho and spent my youth and young adulthood in the performing arts.
 I performed in musical theatre productions and with modern dance companies in Salt Lake City, Tucson, Chicago and New York.
 After returning to Idaho I pursued another passion and eventually received degrees from the University of Idaho in Biological Systems Engineering.
 Moscow, marriage and parenthood have changed my goals, but not my dreams.
 I find myself doing meaningful work supporting adults I respect and admire, and kids I cherish, in an environment of fun, challenge, and compassion.
 Who could ask for more?

-Special Education | 504 Coordinator
+Special Education Teacher

+B.S.
+Early Childhood Development and Education, University of Idaho

 M.S.
-Curriculum and Instruction, University of Idaho

-B.A. of Education, University of Idaho
+Special Education, University of Idaho

 1st Grade Teacher

 7010 - All Subjects (K-8)